Springfield Union Station (Massachusetts)

 Springfield Union Station is a train and bus station in the Metro Center area of Springfield, Massachusetts.
-Constructed in 1926, Springfield Union Station is the fifth-busiest Amtrak station in the Commonwealth, and the busiest outside of Greater Boston.
+Constructed in 1926, Springfield Union Station is the fifth-busiest Amtrak station in Massachusetts, and the busiest outside of Greater Boston.

 A large-scale $94 million renovation project restored the former station building, and it reopened in late June 2017 as a regional intermodal transit hub.
-It features not only Amtrak service, but also serves as the new hub for the Pioneer Valley Transit Authority (PVTA), along with Peter Pan Bus Lines, Greyhound Lines, and the CTrail Hartford Line commuter rail.
+It not only features Amtrak service but also serves as the hub for the Pioneer Valley Transit Authority (PVTA), along with Peter Pan Bus Lines, Greyhound Lines, and the CTrail Hartford Line commuter rail.
 PVTA and intercity bus services began using the renovated station in 2017, and the Hartford Line opened in June 2018.
 Amtrak moved from a 1994-built structure to the renovated station in June 2019.